betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 ### Saves Time and Cost

 - Plantbeta is designed to increase a Planter's planting rate, which will decrease the number of days it takes to complete a planting season.
-Shorter seasons means less money spent on feeding, transporting and housing planters.
+Shorter seasons means less money spent on feeding, transporting and housing Planters.

 ---